gap-system/try-gap-in-jupyter/README.md

 may take a while, depending on the current load on Binder.
 When the server will be ready, you will see the main Jupyter screen with a file browser.

-3. Click on the `NewNotebook.ipynb` file to start GAP Jupyter notebook.
+3. Click on the `demo.ipynb` file to start GAP Jupyter notebook with some examples.

 Please note that the notebook will not be preserved after the window will be closed, but you will be able to download the notebook in various formats